Bank Julius Baer & Co. Ltd Zurich Trims Holdings in Comcast Co. (NASDAQ:CMCSA)

 The firm also recently announced a quarterly dividend, which will be paid on Wednesday, January 26th.
 Shareholders of record on Wednesday, January 5th will be given a $0.25 dividend.
 The ex-dividend date is Tuesday, January 4th.
 This represents a $1.00 dividend on an annualized basis and a yield of 2.00%.
 Comcast’s dividend payout ratio is currently 32.26%.

 Several analysts have commented on CMCSA shares.
-Loop Capital dropped their price objective on Comcast from $71.00 to $67.00 and set a “buy” rating on the stock in a report on Monday, November 22nd.
-JPMorgan Chase & Co. dropped their price objective on Comcast from $64.00 to $62.00 and set an “overweight” rating on the stock in a report on Thursday, December 9th.
+Royal Bank of Canada raised Comcast from a “sector perform” rating to an “outperform” rating and set a $60.00 price objective on the stock in a report on Monday.
+Pivotal Research reissued a “buy” rating and issued a $62.00 price objective on shares of Comcast in a report on Wednesday, December 15th.
+Morgan Stanley dropped their price objective on Comcast from $72.00 to $65.00 and set an “overweight” rating on the stock in a report on Thursday, December 9th.
 BNP Paribas started coverage on Comcast in a report on Monday, September 27th.
 They issued an “outperform” rating and a $72.00 price objective on the stock.
-Deutsche Bank Aktiengesellschaft dropped their price objective on Comcast from $63.00 to $62.00 and set a “buy” rating on the stock in a report on Friday, December 10th.
-Finally, Royal Bank of Canada raised Comcast from a “sector perform” rating to an “outperform” rating and set a $60.00 price objective on the stock in a report on Monday.
+Finally, Exane BNP Paribas started coverage on Comcast in a report on Monday, September 27th.
+They issued an “outperform” rating and a $72.00 price objective on the stock.
 One research analyst has rated the stock with a sell rating, four have given a hold rating and nineteen have assigned a buy rating to the company.
 According to data from MarketBeat.com, the company presently has an average rating of “Buy” and a consensus target price of $63.48.

 About Comcast